qwaneu/qwaneu.github.io/_drafts/wrapping-dates-logging-uuids.md

 > invalid data conveniently.
 We found out the hard way that we had waited too
 > long with introducing the ID class, because UUIDs were all over the place.
 It
 > took us a few hours to refactor.

+Narrator: "If you leave this for a few years, it may be hard to recover from, and repeatedly lead to surprisingly interesting defects.
+For instance, when over time you use different frameworks that generate different shapes of UUID's and handle them as strings everytwhere".

 ## Consequences